Updated: Jul 7

 If their awareness can be brought to other repetitive physical activities that are going on all the time, such as their heart beating and blood circulating, they may notice something very ordinary but at the same time, remarkable.
 Taking awareness out of their head and feeling their actions flowing as effortlessly as their breathing, could result in the possibility of the realization that there is not, and never was, an "I" doing anything.
 Let alone being in The Zone!

 Of course, the parallels between music and meditation have been explored before.
-The work of the contemporary composer, John Cage being a prime example.
+The work of the contemporary composer, John Cage is a prime example.
 Cage's study of Zen resulted in one of his most famous works, 4'33", in which any musician can "play" by simply remaining silent on stage for four minutes and thirty-three seconds.
 At the time, this was revolutionary, but what Cage was very cleverly pointing out to the audience was that silence is just as important as the notes.
 Just as the words on this page cannot be seen without the background of the page itself.

 But just how much of Cage’s musical pointing resulted in self-realization for either performers or listeners is somewhat unclear.